connectrpc/conformance/docs/testing_servers.md

 For the full documentation on handling the `Unimplemented` endpoint, click [here][unimplemented].

 ### ClientStream

 The `ClientStream` endpoint is a client-streaming operation.
 It accepts one-to-many requests of type `ClientStreamRequest` and returns a single response of type `ClientStreamResponse`.
 Since a client-streaming operation returns a single response, its process is similar to `Unary`.

-With client-streaming, the response definition specifying the desired response will only be specified in the first request on the stream.
+With client-streaming, the response definition will only be specified in the first request on the stream and should be ignored in all subsequent requests.
+As with `Unary`, servers should also allow this response definition to be unset.
+In which case, they should set no response headers or trailers and return no response data.
+The returned conformance payload should only contain the observed request information.

+**Pseudocode**

 ```text
 while requests are being sent do the following